bernardosantiago44/SnakesAndLadders/README.md

 # SnakesAndLadders
-A 2-player, snakes and ladders game written in c++ to play in the terminal.
+Written by: Bernardo Santiago Marín A01638915, Ana Elena Velasco García A01639866 A two-player, snakes and ladders game written in c++ to play in the terminal.

 ## Class Descriptions
 Helper classes which hold the game's logic.

 ### Dice
-**Description:** This class models the behavior of a phisical dice, with the ability to define the number of sides..
+Description: This class models the behavior of a phisical dice, with the ability to define the number of sides..

 #### Properties
 - **sides**: int - The number of sides the dice will have.